-CHEM 122/CHEM 124" General Chemistry II and lab CHEM 211/CHEM 213 Organic Chemistry I and discussion
+CHEM 122 & CHEM 124 General Chemistry II and General Chemistry Laboratory II CHEM 211 & CHEM 213 Organic Chemistry I and Organic Chemistry Discussion

-BIOS 301 Biochemistry I
+BIOS 301 Biochemistry

 BIOS 332 Ecology

 BIOS 334 Evolution

 BIOS 341 Cell Biology

-Select one course from the Elective Lecture Course in Ecology and Evolutionary Biology list for the Major Concentration in Integrative Biology in the 2020 GA.
+Select one course from the Elective Lecture Course in Ecology and Evolutionary Biology list for the Major Concentration in Integrative Biology in the 2021 GA.

-Select one course from the Elective Lecture Course in Biochemistry and Cell Biology list for the Major Concentration in Integrative Biology in the 2020 GA.
+Select one course from the Elective Lecture Course in Biochemistry and Cell Biology list for the Major Concentration in Integrative Biology in the 2021 GA.